 As is true for the entire state of Sikkim, weather here is unpredictable in nature.
 Weather in Pelling may change from Bright and sunny to clouded and gloomy in a matter of minutes.
-The cloud and sun plays a contineous game of hide and seek creating a mesmerizing environment for the traveller.
+The cloud and sun play a continuous game of hide-and-seek, creating a mesmerizing environment for the traveler.

-April, May and June are the summer months in the plains and high season at Pelling as people try to avoid the excessive heat of the plains and find comfort in the mountains.
-Weather during this time is pleasant with average temperature around 15 to 20 centigrade.
+April, May, and June are the summer months in the plains and high season at Pelling as people try to avoid the excessive heat of the plains and find comfort in the mountains.
+Weather during this time is pleasant with an average temperature of around 15 to 20 centigrade.

 October – November is the festival season in India and again a high tourist season in the hills.
 Pelling weather around this time is similar to the Summer months.
 But visibility is better with great views of the mountain range available during most of the days.

-December – March are the cooler months with temperature going below 10 degree.
+December – March is the cooler months with temperature going below 10 degrees.
 Most international tourists visit here around this season.
-Indian visitors not afraid of a little chill, may enjoy Pelling during the winter months.
-The best part of this time is post monsoon visibility remains excellent and since it is not a very high season, you can enjoy travel without having to hustle with other toursts.
+Indian visitors not afraid of a little chill may enjoy Pelling during the winter months.
+The best part of this time is post monsoon visibility remains excellent and since it is not a very high season, you can enjoy travel without having to hustle with other tourists.

 There are two common tours for Pelling Sightseeing.
-When you take a package tour from us, one of these sightseeings is always included.
-One is a half day Pelling Sightseeing tour and the other is a full day tour.
+When you take a package tour from us, one of this sightseeing is always included.
+One is a half-day Pelling Sightseeing tour and the other is a full day tour.

 Half day tours - Tourist staying at Pelling only for one night takes the half day tour and post lunch travel to their next destination.
 You have several options for this.

-1. Khechepalri Lake visit - In this tour we will take you towards Khechepalri lake.
-On the way you will visit Rimbi waterfall, Rock Garden, Kanchenjunga water fall etc. On the way you may also stop over at Darap Eco Village.
+1. Khechepalri Lake visits - In this tour, we will take you towards Khechepalri lake.
+On the way, you will visit the Rimbi waterfall, Rock Garden, Kanchenjunga waterfall etc. On the way, you may also stop over at Darap Eco Village.
 This is the most common half day tour itinerary in Pelling.

-2. If you have shortage of time and do not want to travel much for Sightseeing, you may take our second half day tour option that covers destinations close to town.
-This tour covers Pemayangtse Monastery, Rabadantse ruins, Tikjuk view point and Helipad ground.
+2. If you have a shortage of time and do not want to travel much for Sightseeing, you may take our second half day tour option that covers destinations close to town.
+This tour covers Pemayangtse Monastery, Rabadantse ruins, Tikjuk viewpoint and Helipad ground.

-3. Alternatively we can also provide you a half day tour of Pemayangtse Monastery, Sangay Water falls, Dentam valley, Alpine Cheese factory and Sing shore Bridge (One of the highest bridges in the world).
-Remember this is a longer journey and if you have plans for travel in the afternoon, we may not recommend a long sightseeing in the morning.
+3. Alternatively, we can also provide you a half day tour of Pemayangtse Monastery, Sangay Waterfalls, Dentam valley, Alpine Cheese factory and Sing shore Bridge (One of the highest bridges in the world).
+Remember this is a long journey and if you have plans for travel in the afternoon, we may not recommend long sightseeing in the morning.

 Full Day Pelling Sightseeing

-Full day Sighseeing is basically a combination of the half day Sighseeing tours.
+Full day Sightseeing is basically a combination of the half day Sightseeing tours.
 Here you have the following choices.